Battle of Hyvinkää

 The Battle of Hyvinkää was fought during the Finnish Civil War on 19-21 April 1918, when troops from the German Baltic Sea Division marching from Helsinki conquered the locality from the Reds who had held it for three months.
-The Germans attacked Hyvinkää from three different directions; from the direction of Klaukkala and Nurmijärvi via the Hanko railway line and along the Tuusula highway and mainline.
+The Germans attacked Hyvinkää from three directions; from the direction of Klaukkala and Nurmijärvi via the Hanko railway line and along the Tuusula highway and mainline.
 The main defense positions of the Reds were along the Hanko track in Hyvinkäänkylä, after which fierce battles took place in the station area.
 After the well-taken invasion, a bloody follow-up began, with Whites executing about 150 Reds, actual or suspected, during May.

 Background

 When the Civil War broke out, Hyvinkää was a municipality of about 8,000 inhabitants, which had become independent of the Nurmijärvi parish a year earlier.
 Since the turn of the century, the locality had been divided into wealthy landowners and civil servants, as well as workers who had come to the locality by rail and industry.
 Hyvinkää's largest employer was the United Wool Mills (Yhdistyneet Villatehtaat).
 Until the general strike of 1905, the Nurmijärvi parish was dominated by local landowner families, but with the social upheaval, the labor movement also gained influence.
 After the general strike of November 1917, the municipal administration of Hyvinkää gradually passed to the Reds, and power finally came into their hands by mid-February 1918.
 During the rule of the Reds, a total of 16 Whites were killed in Hyvinkää.
 Red Guards from elsewhere were also involved in the bloodshed.

 After the German Baltic Sea Division landed in Hanko on April 3, it progressed along Rantarata to Helsinki, which was conquered on April 13.
 At the same time, the Germans also took over the villages of Tikkurila and Malmi along with the parish of Helsinki and along the Main Railway.
 After the Battle of Helsinki, the Germans continued north on April 19 towards Tuusula, Kerava and Hyvinkää.
 From the German Baltic Division, the 95th Reserve Infantry Brigade, led by Major General Konrad Wolf, took part in the battle, consisting of three Jaeger battalions, reinforced by three bicycle companies and two machine gun units, as well as artillery and an armored train.
 The Germans had divided their troops into three parts.
 The main group led by Major Godert von Reden, the department supporting Klaukkala and Nurmijärvi in the direction of the Hanko railway, and a bicycle company along the Main Railway, accompanied by a self-built armored train, departed from the church village of Helsinki parish.